HatimAshraf/python-mania/README.md

 # Python Projects

-This repository contains three different Python programs that you can explore and use.
+This repository contains different Python programs that you can explore and use.
 These projects are simple yet fun, designed to help practice and enhance Python programming skills.

 ## Programs Included